CIS5650-Fall-2025/Project3-CUDA-Path-Tracer/README.md

 The `sortRaysAndIntersectionsByMaterial` function does path sorting by the material type of their primary hit point.
 It sorts both `PathSegment`s and their corresponding `ShadeableIntersections` using Thrust's `sort_by_key`, which sorts one array (the `PathSegment`s) and reorders a second array (the `ShadeableIntersections`) based on the order of the first; they are both sorted because intersection information needs to be accessed for each `PathSegment` at shading time.
 By having both in the same order (the order of the paths, which are partitioned by material type), access to contiguous memory is promoted on the 2 arrays.

+With `PathSegment`s and `ShadeableIntersections` sorted by material type, the `shadeRaysByMaterial` function loops over the arrays finding the segments of paths of the same material and launching a shading kernel for that material type (`shadeDiffuseRays`, `shadeSpecularRays`, `shadeDielectricRays`, `shadeGGXRays`; and `shadeEmissiveRays` for rays that hit light source and `shadeInvalidRays` for rays that escape out into the environment without hitting an object).

 The output rendered images are equivalent after the same number of iterations (100 in the table below).
 Surprisingly, though, my implementation of material sorting more than doubles frame time; I further investigate this phenomenon below.

 | No Material Sorting (100 iters.) | Material Sorting (100 iters.) |